10DLC Campaign Form Help

 Age-Gated Content

 Indicates whether the usage includes any age-gated content as defined by CTIA guidelines.
 This is for approved texts that can only be sent to consumers over 21 and means that the business must check the consumer’s age before giving them the option to opt-in to receive text messages.
 This is allowed if proper age-gating procedures are in place.
 Select "YES" if it applies to your use case.
-Otherwise, select “NO.”
+Otherwise, select “NO.” If you select "YES", you will need to provide proof that proper age-gating procedures are in place

 Terms & Conditions

-Confirmation that your phone numbers will not be used for Affiliate Marketing.
+Agreeing to the Terms & Conditions is confirmation that your phone numbers will not be used for Affiliate Marketing.

 Opt-In Document